Cloud

 Apply your own policies

-You can write your own policies to check your Nutanix environment against your specific security and compliance requirements, then pass the bundle to cnspec:
+You can also write your own policies to check your Nutanix environment against your specific security and compliance requirements, then pass the bundle to cnspec:

 cnspec scan nutanix \